sbd-community/handbook/docs/quick-start/first-sprint-checklist.md

 ---

-## Sprint 3: Core Product Security Features
+## 3. Third Sprint: Core Product Security Features

 This sprint focuses on auditing and planning for the most critical on-device security features.